-Russia, Slovakia, Hungary, Great Britain, Ukraine, Croatia, Bulgaria, Serbia, Egypt, United Arab Emirates, Kuwait, Qatar, Belarus
+Countries where Czech Republic, Germany, Estonia, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Hungary, Great Britain, Ukraine, Croatia, Bulgaria, Serbia, Egypt, United Arab Emirates, Kuwait, Qatar, Belarus

-A brand with a sporty, streetwear character.
-It fits into the urban space and broadly understood urban lifestyle.
-It is addressed to young girls and boys who are immersed in urban culture, who live their own way, and whose clothing emphasises their individual style.
+This is a brand that is part of the urban space and widely understood urban lifestyle.
+It is addressed to the young guys and girls submerged in the urban culture, who live in their own way, whose outfit emphasises their individual style.
 The brand's collections clearly show influences of pop culture and hip-hop culture, including graffiti, street art, urban sports and music.
-When designing the collection, the Cropp brand cooperates with illustrators and graffiti artists from around the world. www.cropp.com www.mohito.com
+When designing the collection, the Cropp brand cooperates with illustrators and graffiti artists from around the world.

+www.cropp.com